JagodaDawidowska/SwimmingPoolTrafficAnalazerApplication/README.md

 Thanks to the functionalities, the user will be able to check the pool traffic during their desired time range.

 ## Technologies Used
-- Android Studio - Application development
+- Android Studio - Application development.
 - Volley - The library for handling HTTP network requests.
 - Anychart - The library for creating charts.
-- Java
+- Java.

 ## Features
 List of the features:
-- feature to present all the collected data
+- feature to present all the collected data.
 - feature in progress - to present data from a period specified by the user.
 - features to present data for the swimming pool/SPA within the current hour.
 - features to present data for the swimming pool/SPA within the current day.